Moh-Oshio/streamlit_hospital_mgmt_system/README.md

 Link to app: [[App Link](https://hospital-mgmt.streamlit.app)]

-This is a hospital management system I built using Python and Streamlit.
+A hospital management system built using Python and Streamlit.
 It handles patient registration, vital signs, doctor reports, and nursing notes.

 ## What it does
 * **Role-Based Navigation:** Staff can select their department (Reception, Doctor, Nurse) to access specific tools.